-City Year’s nearly 40,000 alums show up in their communities and workplaces every day to help address challenges of systemic inequity and racial injustice facing our country—including in education, healthcare, public service, the economy and the environment.
+City Year’s 40,000+ alums show up in their communities and workplaces every day to help address challenges facing our country—including in education, healthcare, public service, the economy and the environment.

-City Year alums are culturally competent, diverse and engaged changemakers who have experience bringing people together, working in collaborative teams, learning from and rebounding from setbacks and taking action for the common good.
+City Year alums are engaged. skilled and committed changemakers who have experience bringing people together, working in collaborative teams, learning from and rebounding from setbacks and taking action for the common good.

 The innate talents our alums bring to service, combined with the competencies they grow and strengthen as City Year AmeriCorps members, are the very skills most in demand by employers and most needed in our society: communication, problem solving, creativity, teamwork, empathy and resourcefulness.